Australian title for Wonthaggi’s King Cowboy Santo Joma

 Jumping onto the ropes at the end of the match Santo was totally elated.

-Showing respect and gratitude Joma then gave McDonald a traditional Maui Thai blessing.
+Showing respect and gratitude he then gave McDonald a traditional Muay Thai blessing.

 Heenan said King Cowboy has already been approached by promoters from Japan interested in a match-up with the best fighters in the world in Santo’s weight division.